barryclark/jekyll-now/_posts/2019-04-20-navigating-open-source.md

 Summary:

 * The impact of open source is both personal and universal.
-* Understand how you want to engage.
+* Understand *how* you want to engage in open source.
 * Find sponsors to help you with the unspoken rules.

 Resources: